Scope (computer programming): File scope

 The scope of a name binding is a file, which is known as file scope.
 File scope is largely particular to C (and C++), where scope of variables and functions declared at the top level of a file (not within any function) is for the entire file—or rather for C, from the declaration until the end of the source file, or more precisely translation unit (internal linking).
 This can be seen as a form of module scope, where modules are identified with files, and in more modern languages is replaced by an explicit module scope.
 Due to the presence of include statements, which add variables and functions to the internal context and may themselves call further include statements, it can be difficult to determine what is in context in the body of a file.

-In the C code snippet above, the function name sum_of_squares has file scope.
+In the C code snippet above, the function name sum_of_squares has global scope (in C, extern linkage).
+Adding static to the function signature would result in file scope (internal linkage).

 Module scope

 The scope of a name binding is a module, which is known as module scope.
 Module scope is available in modular programming languages where modules (which may span various files) are the basic unit of a complex program, as they allow information hiding and exposing a limited interface.
 Module scope was pioneered in the Modula family of languages, and Python (which was influenced by Modula) is a representative contemporary example.

-In some object-oriented programming languages that lack direct support for modules, such as C++, a similar structure is instead provided by the class hierarchy, where classes are the basic unit of the program, and a class can have private methods.
+In some object-oriented programming languages that lack direct support for modules, such as C++ before C++20, a similar structure is instead provided by the class hierarchy, where classes are the basic unit of the program, and a class can have private methods.
 This is properly understood in the context of dynamic dispatch rather than name resolution and scope, though they often play analogous roles.
 In some cases both these facilities are available, such as in Python, which has both modules and classes, and code organization (as a module-level function or a conventionally private method) is a choice of the programmer.